pthorson/jboss-eap-jdg-httpsession-offload-demo/README.md

 ## For detailed configuration used in this demo
 To see the steps used to configure the EAP and JDG nodes for this demo see see the instructions [here](docs/env-configuration.md)

+## TODO

+.
+Change JDG to Domain mode, now in JDG 7 is cool to explore tha web console only available on domain mode!